Architectural Design 1B

 The content of the Site Studies Module, integrated into the Architectural Design Studio, includes:

-Studio: for 6 hour(s) per Week for 13 weeks
+Face to Face On Campus 6 hour(s) per Week for 13 Weeks